 1827- 1833 Escaped convict John Graham lived with the Kabi Kabi people at Tewantin.

-1837 After the Stirling Castle was wrecked on a reef off the Queensland Coast, Eliza Fraser spent time camped with the Aborigines at present day Elanda Point before being rescued by a party including John Graham (a convict) and Lieutenant Otter.
+1837 After the Stirling Castle was wrecked on a reef off the Queensland Coast, Eliza Fraser spent time camped with the Aboriginal peoples at present day Elanda Point before being rescued by a party including John Graham (a convict) and Lieutenant Otter.

 1842 Escaped convict James Bracefell (aka David Bracewell) who had been living with the Aboriginal people in the Cootharaba area was rescued by an exploration party despatched by Governor Gipps.

-1842 Governor Gipps Bunya Proclamation limited European settlement on indigenous lands by forbidding the felling of the Bunya tree, a significant food source of the aborigines.
+1842 Governor Gipps Bunya Proclamation limited European settlement on indigenous lands by forbidding the felling of the Bunya tree, a significant food source of the Kabi Kabi.

 1859 Queensland separated from New South Wales and became an independent state.

-1860s Massacre of indigenous people at Murdering Creek, near Lake Weyba.
+1860s Massacre of Kabi Kabi people at Murdering Creek, near Lake Weyba.

 1872 Approximately 10,000 acres (4,000 hectares) encompassing the areas today known as Noosa Heads and Noosaville and the section from Sunshine Beach to Peregian Beach inland to Lake Weyba and Doonan was set aside as a reserve for Aboriginal Mission Purposes by proclamation of the Queensland Government.

-1877 Closure of the aboriginal mission on the western shore of Lake Weyba established by Methodist missionary Reverend Edward Fuller.
+1877 The Aboriginal mission on the western shore of Lake Weyba established by Methodist missionary Reverend Edward Fuller was closed.
 This was the only site known to have been used as an Aboriginal mission in the Noosa area.

 1878 The Aboriginal Reserve was cancelled in November 1878 with the announcement that 1700 acres (378 hectares) would be opened for selection from January 15th, 1879 at the price of seven shillings and sixpence per acre, and 8250 areas (1833 hectares) would be surveyed for auction.
 About 526 hectares (or what is now mostly the Noosa National Park) was reserved for a township at Noosa Heads.